 You may have noticed a system file CompatTelRunner.exe bugging your Windows device using up an unexpectedly large amount of CPU resources.
 Ending the task doesn’t help either as it cannot be ended.

 Here are some easy methods you can follow to fix the Microsoft Compatibility Telemetry issue, and speed up your PC.
+You can also try boosting your PC by disabling Telemetry.

 What Is Microsoft Compatibility Telemetry?